eyedeekay/Offer-I2P-Access-To-Your-Service/IDENTITY/TLS.md

 clear-web site as possible, it's usually a good idea to connect your service to I2P at the same point that you connect to the clear web, with some exceptions you might decide on based on the questions above.
-If you are not a corporation offering .I2P access, you can probably skip this section entirely in favor of side-channel validation of the I2P base32 and addresshelper links, which is arguably easier, much less expensive, and apolitical.
+If you are not a corporation offering .i2p access, you can probably skip this section entirely in favor of side-channel validation of the.i2p base32 and addresshelper links, which is arguably easier, much less expensive, and apolitical.

 #### Important Reading: